TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

     Classes in the scope of this chapter - directly or indirectly - are extending the service class :php:`TYPO3\CMS\Core\Service\AbstractService`.

-    In comparison, for additional information on what the Core usually understands as "casual" service class, see the :ref:`coding guidelines. <cgl-services>`
+    In comparison, for additional information on what the `Core`:pn: usually understands as "casual" service class, see the :ref:`coding guidelines. <cgl-services>`